Perched on the northern shores of Lake Victoria, Entebbe is located in the Wakiso District of Uganda.

 Having served as the capital during British colonial rule (which ended in the 1920s), Entebbe is endowed with a generous share of leafy boulevards and old colonial buildings, which you can easily explore on foot.
 The city also boasts a generous number of white sand beaches beside Lake Victoria.
 These beaches are lined with hotels, restaurants and nightlife venues, and have become extremely popular with local and international tourists.
 It’s worth noting that the beaches are very crowded at weekends but they’re relatively empty during the week.
 However, you must resist the dive in, as the water isn’t suited to swimming.

 Entebbe is also a great springboard to Lake Victoria’s many islands – most notably, the stunning Ssese Islands and Chimpanzee Island, which, as the name suggests, is a chimpanzee sanctuary.

-Entebbe has a significant population of residents from India, and as a result, the city’s food culture takes a distinct Asian slant, although the rise in the number of international restaurants nods towards Entebbe’s increasing cosmopolitanism.
-In short, Entebbe has it all: beaches, culture, stunning wildlife and great food.
+Both Entebbe and Kampala have a significant population of residents from India, and as a result, the cities’ food culture takes a distinct Asian slant, although the rise in the number of international restaurants nods towards both Entebbe’s and Kampala’s increasing cosmopolitanism.
+In short, these close cities have it all: beaches, culture, stunning wildlife and great food.